YoYo-JDCE/Causal-Inference/README.md

 ## Acknowledgements

-This project is inspired by ideas from Scott Cunningham's book *Causal Inference: The Mixtape*.
-The notebook examples and causal DAG discussion aim to reflect scholarly standards in causal inference education.
+This repository is a learning note for Scott Cunningham's book *Causal Inference: The Mixtape* (Yale University Press, 2021).
+The notebook examples and causal DAG discussion are intended to illustrate key causal inference concepts in a clear, example-driven way.

 ## Example output

-When you run `python DAG.py`, you should see output like:
+When you run `python explore_collider.py`, you should see output like:

 ```text
 Analysis 1: General Population (Unconditioned)